05 Sep 2022

 In an effort to increase the motivation on student achievement, rewards are given.
 Does this work?
 What exactly are the effects of rewards on students?
 Let’s find out.

 Dangling rewards in front of students has become common.
-The reasoning behind this is that if the students will work harder if they got an extra something out of it.
+The reasoning behind this is that the students will work harder if they get an extra something out of it.

 Threats don’t work with kids; threats only build resentment and cover any desire to advance in a cloud of negativity.
 Threats don’t engage, they disengage and form the basis for rebellion.